 TL;DR

-Bursa Malaysia and the SET Thailand have both seen increased participation from local investors, driven by a combination of macroeconomic factors and regulatory tweaks.
+Bursa Malaysia and the SET Thailand have both seen increased participation from local custodians, driven by a combination of macroeconomic factors and regulatory tweaks.
 Currency risk remains a primary concern, especially for those holding positions across multiple ASEAN jurisdictions.

 Hong Kong's retail‑focused offerings continue to attract capital, though sentiment is tempered by geopolitical crosscurrents.
 Analysts note that ASEAN equities often trade at a discount to regional peers, presenting potential opportunities for those with longer time horizons.